 There continues to be a growing interest and awareness in green chemistry.
-There are successful cases of adoption of safer alternatives, and scaling of supply, in response to demands from regulators and customers.
-However, overall progress is slow, measured in decades.
+There are successful cases of adoption of safer alternatives, and scaling of supply in response to demands from regulators and customers.
+Despite efforts from many stakeholders to accelerate green chemistry use, adoption rates remain low and overall progress is slow, measured in decades.